joost-morsink/Rest/docs/arch.md

 The first is a library that supports creating RESTful interfaces, in a protocol-agnostic way.
 The second library supports using this library with ASP.Net core 2.0.
-We will discuss the architectures of both projects separately, as well as any extensibilty options.
+We will discuss the architectures of both projects separately, as well as any extensibility options.

 ## Rest {#Rest}

 ### Architectural constraints
-Rest is an architectural style for services that have the following properties (ref: [Architectural constraints](https://en.wikipedia.org/wiki/Representational_state_transfer#Architectural_constraints))
+Rest is an architectural style for services that have the following properties (ref: [Architectural constraints](https://en.wikipedia.org/wiki/Representational_state_transfer#Architectural_constraints)):

 * Client-Server (Request-Response)
 * Stateless
 * Cacheable